R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/crosshairmodding.md

 Crosshair images are taken from the modding guide on the [NoSkill Wiki](https://noskill.gitbook.io/titanfall2).

 !!! note
-    Some crosshairs completely ignore the `"base_spread"` setting, and will always use a specific spread.
-    Some crosshairs don't disappear when aiming down sights.
+    Some crosshairs completely ignore the `"base_spread"` setting, and will always use a specific spread. <br> Some crosshairs don't disappear when aiming down sights.

 ## Examples